mtharp/wsjtx-mirror/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Each of the utility programs and shell scritp files in the FMT package performs a single function ( excerpts from `FMT User Guide`_ ):

-**gocal** –Shell file, must be edited to your specific needs.
+**gocal** Shell file, must be edited to your specific needs.
 Executes program fmtest for a number of specified frequency-calibration stations.
 Output will accumulate in file :code:`fmt.all`.

-**fmtest** – Sets the dial frequency of a CAT-controlled radio and performs a sequence of measurements of the strongest resulting audio tone near a specified offset frequency.
+**fmtest**  Sets the dial frequency of a CAT-controlled radio and performs a sequence of measurements of the strongest resulting audio tone near a specified offset frequency.
 Input parameters are taken from the command line, and output goes to files :code:`fmt.out` and :code:`fmt.all`.
 The latter file is cumulative.

-**fmtave** – Averages data found in a specified file having the format of fmt.all.
+**fmtave**  Averages data found in a specified file having the format of fmt.all.
 Output goes to file :code:`fmtave.out`.

-**fcal** – Calculates a best-fit straight line for a data saved in :code:`fmtave.out`.
+**fcal**  Calculates a best-fit straight line for a data saved in :code:`fmtave.out`.
 Results are saved in file :code:`fcal.out`.

-**fmeasure** – Calculates the properly calibrated frequency of each test signal found in file :code:`fmtave.out`.
+**fmeasure**  Calculates the properly calibrated frequency of each test signal found in file :code:`fmtave.out`.
 Results are saved in file :code:`fmeasure.out`, and these are the numbers you should report if you are entering the Frequency Measuring Test.

 Python Environment
 ^^^^^^^^^^^^^^^^^^